DefoNotMirino/DefoNotMirino.github.io/index.md

+## About

+- Cyber/Infosec

+- Convincing people 'password' is not a good password -

+- Meme Artist

 ## Projects and Tools

-* [Probable Wordlists](https://github.com/berzerk0/Probable-Wordlists) - Wordlists sorted by popularity.
-For password generation and testing
-* [BEWGor](https://github.com/berzerk0/BEWGor) - Bull's Eye Wordlist Generator